benders5e/benders5e/bender.md

 - You have advantage on Wisdom (Survival) checks when foraging for tea leaves.
 - Once per long rest, if you have tea leaves or herbs available, you can create an infusion laced with healing power.
 Any creature who drinks it gains the benefits of a Potion of Healing.
 Drinking more than once from the infusion does not confer any additional benefits.

-### Gunpowder Amateur
-[Mostly meant for firebenders to interact with gunpowder and use it strategically in tandem with their bending.]

-### Elemental Defense
-[Either something similar to Fighter Maneuvers, but element-specific, or just something simple like firebender Defusion.]

-### Weapon master
-*Prerequisite: the ability to bend an element*

-[focuses on bending in conjunction with weapons (especially for fire)]

 ### Resourceful Bender
 *Prerequisite: the ability to bend an element*